Build your political knowledge

 Realise your political authority

+The Department of Government is a powerhouse in the study of political science.
 Our PhD programme provides you with advanced research training and supervision by leading global scholars.

-Our students have published in acclaimed political science journals such as Electoral Studies, International Organization, International Studies Quarterly, Journal of Politics, Journal of Conflict Resolution, Journal of Education Policy and Journal of Peace Research.
+Our students have published in prestigious political science journals such as Electoral Studies, International Organization, International Studies Quarterly, Journal of Politics, Journal of Conflict Resolution, Journal of Education Policy and Journal of Peace Research.

 Our Department of Government offers two routes to a research degree: